moira-alert/doc/source/development/notifier.rst

 Project Setup
 -------------
-Backend microservices are written in Go_, this is how you can get started writing your own:
+Backend microservices are written in Go_ (with module support, minimal Go lang required is 1.11), this is how you can get started writing your own:

 1. Create a fork of the project from GitHub
 2. Create a base directory to check out the project into e.g.